-- 1. Student will call home for the parent to bring appropriate clothing, or be sent home to change into appropriate clothing.
-If the parent is unreachable or the student refuses to change, the student will be placed in an individual study area in the office for the remainder of the day in addition to any detention time. - 2.
-Student will serve a detention/ASD for offenses (Steps 2-3).
+- 1. Student will call home for the parent to bring appropriate clothing or be sent home to change into appropriate clothing.
+If the parent is unreachable or the student refuses to change, the student will be placed in an individual study area in the office for the remainder of the day. - 2.
+Student will serve a detention for multiple offenses (Steps 1-2).